3rd Theater Medical Command

-The 3rd Medical Command (Deployment Support) (MCDS) or "Desert Medics" is headquartered in Atlanta, GA and manages all the Army Reserve deployable field medical units east of Ohio.
+The 3rd Theater Medical Command (3 TMC) or "Desert Medics" is headquartered in Atlanta, GA and manages all the Army Reserve deployable field medical units east of Ohio.
 While the 807th MCDS covers the MTOE medical units to the west and ARMEDCOM provides command and control for all the Table of Distribution and Allowance (TDA) medical units within CONUS.

-Units of the 3rd MCDS provide general, surgical, dental, ambulance, behavioral health, preventive maintenance, and veterinary support to Army units and to civilian populations.
+Units of the 3rd TMC provide general, surgical, dental, ambulance, behavioral health, preventive medicine, and veterinary support to Army units and to civilian populations.

+Current organization

+The 3rd Theater Medical Command is a subordinate functional command of the United States Army Reserve Command.
+As of January 2026, the command oversees all operational reserve medical units east of the Mississippi river and in Louisiana.
+As of January 2026, the command consists of the following units: